ABHAY-100/evnt/Readme.md

 ## Key Features

-1. **Free and Open Source**:Designed for small-scale events like workshops and hackathons, evnt. offers a simple, budget-friendly solution.
-Unlike complex tools, it provides a free and easy way to manage groups and add participants effortlessly.
+1. **Free and Open Source**: Ideal for small-scale events, this free, open-source tool streamlines group management and participant addition, providing a cost-effective alternative to complex, expensive platforms.
+Customize the source code to develop solutions tailored to your unique requirements.

-2. **Enhanced Privacy**: Users clone the project and run it on their local host, ensuring complete control over data and enhanced privacy.
+2. **Enhanced Privacy**: Clone and run locally for full data control and enhanced privacy.

-3. **Streamlined Participant Addition**: Automatically extract participant information from CSV files and add them to designated Telegram groups or channels, reducing manual entry errors and ensuring a smooth onboarding process.
+3. **Streamlined Participant Addition**: Automatically import participant data from CSVs and add to Telegram groups, minimizing errors and streamlining onboarding.

 4. **User-Friendly Interface**: A clean and intuitive interface that allows users to navigate the application with ease, making event management straightforward and efficient.